 The Black Hole (Fantastic Fest 2024)

-The Black Hole – recently played at Fantastic Fest – is a comedy/sci-fi anthology from Estonian director Moonika Siimets.
-My only experience with Estonian cinema is November (Rainer Sarnet, 2017), a historical, mythic, folkloric fantasy, which will tell of modern Estonia but those cues will primarily be identifiable to the […]
+The Black Hole, recently played at Fantastic Fest, is a comedy/sci-fi anthology from Estonian director Moonika Siimets.
+My only experience with Estonian cinema is November (Rainer Sarnet, 2017), a historical, mythic, folkloric fantasy that tells of modern Estonia.
+However, its cues are primarily identifiable to those familiar with its context, […]

 Home Sweet Home: Where Evil Lives (2023) Transgenerational Guilt Haunts this House (Review)